Niteshkumarchauhan/Weather-App/README.md

 - **Floating animation** — weather icon gently bobs up and down
 - **Shimmer skeleton** — animated loading placeholders
 - **Smooth transitions** — all state changes animate in/out

-## 📄 License

-MIT — free to use for personal and commercial projects.